maltaweel/Multi_Sentiment_Analysis/README.md

 In addition to lexicons provided by applied libraries, we also incorporate a lexical list (see link above).
 The data were downloaded and placed in the /lexicon folder.

+<b>Key Methods</b>

+The following methods are in analysis.py.

+def readLexiconList: reads in input lexical information.

+def scoreFlair: Provides sentiment using the Flair library

+def textAspect: provides TextBlob and Flair sentiment scores

+def main:  Main method that conducts the analysis for different sentiment libraries and organises the results, enabling them to be printed out in the output results.